Ziwi01/proveasio/README.md

     1. `common.yml` will install common software packages, like 7Zip, Firefox, BitWarden etc.
     2. `dev.yml` will install GIT, Windows Terminal, IntelliJ, VSCode, Docker Desktop, Postman
     3. `context_menu.yml` will clean up context menu from things added by some of the packages above
-    4. `terminal.yml` will install DejaVu font and apply custom settings for Windows Terminal
+    4. `terminal.yml` will install FiraCode font and apply custom settings for Windows Terminal
     5. `entertainment.yml` will install additional software, like Spotify, VLC, Discord etc.

 You can switch off the whole sections from #2 by modifying `vars/overrides.yml`.
 For customization, just edit the yaml files.